Praizee/Praizee/README.md

 - 👀 I’m interested in `Web Development`, `Mobile Development` and `Cybersecurity`.
 - :technologist: I love using `Software` as a solution to every `Problem`.
 - :student: I’m currently learning: `React Native` and `Redux`.
-- :handshake: I am available for Frontend project `collaborations` and `freelance gigs`.
+- :handshake: I am available for `collaborations` on Open Source Projects.
 - :nerd_face: Always `learning new things`!
 - 📫 How to reach me ... adeolaastephen@gmail.com
 <!-- and +2349028923853 -->